demarbre1u/nodejs-chat/README.md

   <img src="screens/screen02.png" width="350" title="Screen 2" alt="Screen 2">
 </p>

-Project made using NodeJS and socket.io.

-## What is this repository for? ###

-This project includes a simple NodeJS chat.
+This project is a simple NodeJS chat.

+It was made using NodeJS and socket.io.

 ## How do I get set up? ###